Sounds like: shuh-mesh

 The final recorded words of King David painted a beautiful word picture:

 These are the last words of David:

-In Jeremiah 31 YHWH makes another covenant promise.
-He will write His law on the minds and hearts of humans, and He will also promises to forgive and remember the sins of humans no more.
-Through the sacrifice of the Messiah, giving up this ordered life and turning himself over to the chaos of death, our iniquity is dissolved.
-YHWH ends this promise with these words:
+In Jeremiah 31 YHWH made another covenant promise.
+He would write His law on the minds and hearts of humans, and He would also promises to forgive and remember the sins of humans no more.
+Through the sacrifice of the Messiah, giving up this ordered life and turning himself over to the chaos of death, our iniquity was dissolved.
+YHWH ended this promise with these words: